 Let’s say the solopreneur has the same business idea, for a new drink.
 Like the entrepreneur, they’ll still need to network and work with other people, like temporary staff and freelancers, to help launch this new drink.

 They’ll still work to make consumers see the product as desirable.
 Instead of hiring a permanent team, though, the solopreneur will work in all areas of the business.
-They’ll have sole responsibility for marketing the product, giving customer service support, and organising sales and distribution.
+They’ll have sole responsibility for marketing the product, giving customer service support, and organizing sales and distribution.
 Perhaps they’ll even make the product themselves.
 They might hire external contractors occasionally - for example, they might hire someone to design the product label.

 But in the end, they’ll make all of the decisions by themselves: where to sell the product; if they want to expand the range of products; how to market it.
 The scale of the venture will depend on how much they can manage on their own, but they might also add more automated streams of income (for example, by producing an e-course about beverage production, or running a virtual event about building a successful solo business).